aptible/support/source/quickstart/php/laravel.md

 ---
-title: Getting started with Laravel on Aptible
+title: Laravel Quickstart
-sub_title: In about 5 minutes
+subtitle: Deploy your Express app on Aptible in about 5 minutes
 language: PHP
 ---

 This guide will show you how to set up a PHP app using the Laravel framework and MySQL.
 This guide is for Laravel 4.0 or greater.

 This guide assumes you have: